Infotainment & Telematics

 Weinmann, Schmotzle (Comsecuris), 2020 [3]

-Originally developed for the cancelled Pwn2Own 2020 event, TBONE achieves unauthenticated RCE over Wi-Fi without user interaction by exploiting Tesla vehicles' automatic connection to access points broadcasting the SSID "Tesla Service" with WPA2 credentials hardcoded in the firmware.
+Weinmann and Schmotzle built TBONE for the Pwn2Own 2020 event that ended up cancelled.
+It is unauthenticated RCE over Wi-Fi with no user interaction: Tesla vehicles automatically connect to access points broadcasting the SSID "Tesla Service", and the WPA2 credentials for that network are hardcoded in the firmware.

-Two bugs in ConnMan 1.37 are chained.
-The first is a stack overflow in the DNS proxy uncompress() function: a strncpy() copies label data to a fixed 1025-byte buffer while advancing the destination pointer by the actual string length, allowing writes past the end.
-DNS compression pointers can steer the advance over the stack canary.
-The second is an information disclosure in the DHCP client: an unzeroed packet buffer leaks 4-byte chunks of uninitialized stack memory via crafted DHCP options, which, iterated across successive offers, yields a libc address and stack pointer sufficient to defeat ASLR and construct a ROP chain.
-The stage 2 payload disables iptables and, as demonstrated, opens the charge port.
-Tesla patched CVE-2021-26675 and CVE-2021-26676 in a subsequent OTA update.
+The exploit chains two bugs in ConnMan 1.37.
+The first is a stack overflow in the DNS proxy uncompress() function: a strncpy() copies label data into a fixed 1025-byte buffer but advances the destination pointer by the actual string length, so writes run past the end.
+DNS compression pointers can steer that advance over the stack canary.
+The second is an information disclosure in the DHCP client: an unzeroed packet buffer leaks 4-byte chunks of uninitialized stack memory through crafted DHCP options.
+Iterated across successive offers, that leak yields a libc address and a stack pointer, enough to defeat ASLR and build a ROP chain.
+The stage 2 payload disables iptables and opens the charge port.
+Tesla patched CVE-2021-26675 and CVE-2021-26676 in a later OTA update.

 I Feel a Draft: Opening the Doors and Windows